The Ultimate Guide to Buying Name Labels for Camp

 Summer Camp...
 We know what you're thinking: "I need to label E-V-E-R-Y piece of clothing and accessory that I send with my child to camp.
 Where do I start?
 What kind of label do I buy?
 There are so many options.
 Heeeelp!!!"

 Take a deep breath.
 We're here to help.
 Based on the questions we get from our customers on a daily basis, we've compiled the ultimate guide to buying name labels for camp.
 We'll look at 4 types of labeling solutions and we'll assess them based on ease-of-use, practicality and, of course, price.
 Let's get to it.

-Stick-ons are also fun because they come in lots of colors and can include your favorite icons.
-You can also put them on some of your camp accessories like water bottles etc. Stick-ons are more expensive than some of the other alternatives and one limitation for using them is that they need to be applied to tags.
+Stickers are also fun because they come in lots of fonts and patterns and can include your favorite icons.
+Stickers are more expensive than some of the other alternatives and one limitation for using them is that they need to be applied to tags.
 That means they're not going to work with your tagless t-shirts for example.